aayushananda/naukri-sensei2.0/README.md

 **Why no Vector Database?**
 Single-resume use case processed in real-time.
 In-memory cosine similarity is appropriate.
 A vector database would be over-engineering for this scope.

-**Why temperature=0 for analysis?**
-Deterministic outputs — the same resume should receive the same score every time.
-Temperature=0.7 is used only for creative tasks like bullet point rewriting.

 **Why Groq over OpenAI?**
 Free tier with fast inference, identical API structure.
 Easy to swap to OpenAI if needed.